mesonbuild/meson/docs/markdown/Compiler-properties.md

 argument is typically used for setting `#include` directives in configuration files.

-In older versions (<= 0.30) meson would error out if the size could not be determined.
+In older versions (<= 0.30) Meson would error out if the size could not be determined.
 Since version 0.31 it returns -1 if the size could not be determined.